Breast Augmentation-Mastopexy – Breast Lift with Implants

 During your initial consultation, Dr. Okamoto will go over all of your options, including the size and type of breast implants that are available, what you can expect from the procedure, and other issues.
-He will answer all of your questions and encourages you to be open about your concerns and expectations.
+He will answer all of your questions, and he encourages you to be open about your concerns and expectations.
 Together, you and Dr. Okamoto can come up with the treatment plan that is best for your needs.

 Recovery from breast lift with implants surgery typically requires about two weeks of rest.
 Many patients are able to resume normal daily routines after this time.
 A special bra will need to be worn during this period in order to facilitate healing.
 You will experience some degree of bruising, swelling, minor discomfort, and even a possible change in nipple sensation during recovery.
 Dr. Okamoto can prescribe medication to help you control discomfort.
 Results from the procedure are usually most apparent after about two months; however, a mild degree of swelling may persist for up to one year or more (this is generally not significantly noticeable).

 How Noticeable Are Breast Lift with Implants Scars?